 Some cities in Tennessee are always on the list of the 10-worst cities for allergies in the nation according to Asthma and Allergy Foundation of America.
-Tennessee's asthma rate per 10, 0000 population was 9.8 for 2012, according to Tennessee Hospital Discharge Inpatient Data.
-Tracking hospitalizations, emergency department visits, and deaths data for asthma can be used to guide planning efforts, to target interventions, and to serve as a baseline to track asthma trends and evaluate efforts to decrease the burden of this disease.
+According to Hospital Discharge Inpatient Data, Tennessee's asthma rate for 2012 was 9.8 per 100,000 populations.
+Tracking hospitalizations and emergency department visits data for asthma can be used to guide planning efforts, to target interventions, and to serve as a baseline to track asthma trends and evaluate efforts to decrease the burden of this disease.

 Heart disease is the leading cause of death for Tennesseans, with stroke closely following as the third leading cause of mortality.
-Tennessee ranked 6th highest among states in mortality due to heart disease and ranked 3rd highest in stroke mortality.
-According to Tennessee Hospital Discharge Inpatient Data, the rate of heart attack per 10, 0000 populations were 24.5 for 2012.
+Tennessee ranked 6th highest among states in mortality due to heart disease.
+According to Tennessee Hospital Discharge Inpatient Data, the rate of heart attack was 24.5 per 100,000 populations for 2012.
 Tracking heart attack data can be used to target susceptible populations and provide public health messaging, prevention and intervention activities for these two costly and destructive conditions.

-Hospital Discharge Inpatient Data reported the rate of 9.8 per 100, 0000 population for carbon monoxide (CO) poisoning in Tennessee for 2012.
+Hospital Discharge Inpatient Data reported Tennessee carbon monoxide (CO) poisoning rate for 2012 was 9.8 per 100,0000 population.
 CO poisoning occurs as the result of routine domestic, occupational, and recreational activities.
-Because of its frequency, severity, and preventability as well as the effectiveness of simple preventive measures such as the installation of a CO alarm CO poisoning is a critical health issue for public health surveillance.
+Because of its frequency, severity, and preventability, as well as the effectiveness of simple preventive measures such as the installation of a CO alarm, CO poisoning is a critical health issue for public health surveillance.
 CO poisoning is now reportable in Tennessee.
 A comprehensive national CO poisoning surveillance framework is needed to obtain accurate estimates of CO poisoning burden and guide prevention efforts.
 Tracking hospitalization data will allow TDH EEP to develop targeted messaging for vulnerable populations.
 It will also support national public health prevention and intervention activities to reduce associated morbidity and mortality.

 Each year many Tennesseans suffer from heat-related illnesses, with some cases resulting in death.
-According to Hospital Discharge Inpatient Data, the rate of heat stress per 100, 0000 in Tennessee was 4.9 for 2012.
+According to Hospital Discharge Inpatient Data, the rate of heat stress in 2012 was 4.9 per 100,0000 in Tennessee.
 The elderly and the chronically ill are more vulnerable to the effects of high temperature and humidity.
-Monitors high temperatures and humidity across the state can help prevent heat-related illness and death.
+Monitoring high temperatures and humidity can help prevent heat-related illness and death.